Canon 1Ds Mark II vs 5D Mark IV

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 5D Mark IV has a touchscreen, while the 1Ds Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1Ds Mark II writes its imaging data to Compact Flash cards, while the 5D Mark IV uses Compact Flash or SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 5D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1Ds Mark II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Canon EOS 5D Mark IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 6D Mark II« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon 6D Mark II|

 |Canon 1D X Mark II« »||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Canon 1D X Mark II|

 |Canon 5D Mark III« »||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Canon 5D Mark III|